mlin901/nationalParks/README.md

 ## Usage

 To use this app, sign-up first and create an account.
 Once the account has been created and email and password has been saved to mongoDB then you can search parks and save them to your wishlist.
+The user can then view them on a map.

 ## Screenshot